 See also the separate leaflet Anatomy of he Heart.

 - Heart and blood vessel problems are the most serious problems that people with Marfan syndrome can have.

 - About 7 or 8 out of 10 people with Marfan syndrome have widening of this main artery.
-In severe cases, the widened artery can tear or burst.
+In severe cases, the widened artery can tear (see the separate leaflet called Aortic Dissection for more details) or burst.
 This can cause severe bleeding and possibly death.
 Widening of the main artery can be diagnosed at an early age and may then become worse over time.

 - If you have Marfan syndrome you will usually be taller and thinner than other members of your family who don't have Marfan syndrome.